trapexit/mergerfs/mkdocs/docs/config/options.md

 for more advanced configurations.

-These option names and values are the same regardless of whether you use them with the `mergerfs` commandline program, in fstab, or in a config file.
+These option names and values are the same regardless of whether you use them with the `mergerfs` command line program, in fstab, or in a config file.